yusufaine/nus-clubhouse/README.md

 Part of the core feature of our web application is to allow the creation of rooms for users to join for their classes or to socialise with other NUS students.
 While the feature sounds easy to implement, there were a lot of frontend-backend hurdles that we kept facing and was too time-consuming.
 Thankfully all of them were manageable and we would not consider them a large issue and chalked it up to our inexperience with Elixir.

 ### Demo of the voice features in the backend
-While working on the rooms, we also went to research and setup a demo of the voice feature.
-In it, we also enabled screenshare and video streams in order to future-proof our application for two reasons:
+While working on the rooms, we also went to research and set up a demo of the voice feature.
+In it, we also enabled screen share and video streams in order to future-proof our application for two reasons:
 1. To give us the option of transitioning our voice application to something more by allowing screen-sharing and video streams, and
 2. Better way to test if the code for Mediasoup/WebRTC works well.